cytoscape/cytoscape-manual/docs/Linkout.md

 The external links are specified in a `linkout.props` file which is internal to Cytoscape.
-The defaults include a number of links such as Entrez, SGD, and Google, as well as a number of species-specific links.
+The defaults include a number of links such as Entrez, SGD and Google, as well as a number of species-specific links.
 In addition to the default links, users can customize the **External Links** menu and add (or remove) links by using the Cytoscape Preferences Editor (found under **Edit → Preferences → Properties...**